JackAdams/meteor-editable-text/README.md

 	  return this.context.user_id === Meteor.userId();
 	}

-It is a good idea to make the `EditableText.userCanEdit` function and the logic for your allow and deny functions to share the same codebase to the greatest degress possible.
+It is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degress possible.

 #### Roadmap